 Student Distribution of Non-Curricular Materials

 The Board recognizes that students may wish to distribute within school buildings materials that are unofficial or non-curricular.
-Non-curricular materials to be distributed must be submitted for approval by the building principal and must meet certain standards prior to their distribution.

 Non-curricular materials to be distributed must be submitted for approval by the building principal and must meet the requirements of Administrative Regulation 505.12 prior to their distribution.